MifraL/Week-Four/Notes.md

 ![image i just uploaded](montage.png)

 Notes
-- I forgot to save the notes.md and I had to restart...
-I forgot most of the things that I had written.
+- I forgot to save the notes.md last night and I had to restart...
+I forgot most of the things that I had written, before...
-- This week was frustrasting!!!
+- I remember saving it... this week was frustrasting!!!